 Finally, a cheeky ‘treat’ food on the list.
 In addition to the awesome health effects already commonly associated with dark chocolate, it really can make you happy.
 Chocolate contains anandamide, a compound that binds with certain brain receptors producing the hormone dopamine, that stuff again, which produces a feeling of happiness and content.
 We would still advise not to consume too much though!

 Remember these?
 The health snack from the 2000s that sometimes seems forgotten about, sunflower seeds contain one particularly powerful ingredient when it comes to cognitive health; selenium, found in the salt usually accompanying the seeds.
 A chemical essential for maintaining good health, consumption can lead to an immediate mood boost.
 Studies show that those who suffer from deficiency are more likely to report feelings of depression, and the chemical is even being included in potential treatments.

 Despite the ongoing debates about fructose, there is no denying that honey possesses some fabulous health effects – including containing high amounts of quercetin, a powerful antioxidant.
 It’s been proven to be 5 times more powerful than vitamin C, and acts to rid the body of toxins – making the mind happier.
 It also contains high levels of the chemical Kaempferol, which ‘cleans up’ the areas of the brain that are happy triggers.
-Are you looking for advice on your FMCG product?
+Are you looking for advice on your food or drink product, from our food and drink consulting team?
 Or are you simply looking for more information?
 Call us on 01803 203387 or email at [email protected].